kashemaatwit/dsexample/README.md

 - GitHub and Heroku for web app deployment and hosting
 - VS Code as IDE

-Inference methods:
-Scikit's:
+Inference methods used with Scikit:
 - linear regression model
+- Features: OneHotEncoder/ColumnTransformer, StandardScaler, PolynomialFeatures and SimpleImputer for missing values
-- Pipeline
+- Pipeline to tie it all together
 - GridSearchCV for hyperparameter tuning
-- Features: OneHotEncoder/ColumnTransformer, StandardScaler, PolynomialFeatures and SimpleImputer for missing values

 ## Results
 The app is live at https://ds-example.herokuapp.com/ It allows for online and batch processing as designed by the pycaret post: